nus-cs2113-AY1920S2/duke/docs/README.md

 ## FAQ

-*Q*: How do I transfer my data to another Computer? + *A*: Copy the file that has saved your task list into the folder in which you store the application in your new computer.
+*Q*: How do I transfer my data to another Computer? + *A*: Copy the text file called "files" that has saved your task list into the directory from which you will run the application in your new computer.
+You are then set to go!

 ## Command Summary
 * *Todo*  : `todo TASK`;